While Livescribe didn’t design the SmartPen especially for journalists, there are times when it feels that way.

 Physically the LiveScribe Sky is the size and weight of a large fountain pen.
 There’s a small ball-point at the sharp end, the other end has sockets for a USB cable and a headphone jack.
 Along the flattened shaft there’s a microphone, speaker, a OLED display and an on-off button.
 Once switched on, you use it just like an everyday pen.

-Well, not quite like an everyday pen.
+Well, not an everyday pen.
 It needs special paper – which comes in a variety of notebooks and notepads.
 They’re more expensive than standard paper, but you don’t use as much.
 I estimate I spend about NZ$15 a year on the paper.
 If you’re pushed you can print your own paper.

 Easy to use, not idiot proof